Welcome to Bishops Waltham Surgery

 Changing Clinical Systems

-Please be advised that on Tuesday 28th October we will be changing clinical systems to EMIS Web.
+Please be advised that on Tuesday 28th October we changed our clinical systems to EMIS Web.

 Thank you in advance for your patience during this essential transition period.

-We will be holding more flu clinics which will be available to book in person or over the phone.
+Our next flu clinic will be on Saturday 6th December 2014.
+This clinic is now available to book in person or over the phone.

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.